-Our Nominating, Environmental, Social and Governance Committee is dedicated to diversity and adopted a Board Diversity Policy in November 2019.
+Our Nominating, Environmental, Social and Governance Committee is dedicated to diversity and adopted a Board Diversity Policy in April 2022.
 The policy requires that the Nominating, Environmental, Social and Governance Committee consider diversity in its evaluation of candidates for Board membership.
 Our Nominating, Environmental, Social and Governance Committee, in accordance with its charter, seeks to include diverse candidates in all director searches, taking into account diversity of gender, race, ethnicity, background, age, thought and tenure on our Board (in connection with the consideration of the renomination of an existing director), including by affirmatively instructing any search firm retained to assist the Nominating, Environmental, Social and Governance Committee in identifying director candidates to include diverse candidates from traditional and non-traditional candidate groups.
-In accordance with its charter, our Nominating, Environmental, Social and Governance Committee is determined.
-Social and Governance Committee is determined to assist the search and non-traditional candidate groups.
-In accordance with its charter, our Nominating, Environmental, Social and Governance Committee periodically reviews and makes recommendations regarding the composition of the Board and the size of the Board.
+In accordance with its charter, our Nominating, Environmental, Social and Governance of the Board.
+These efforts have led to over 42% of our directors identifying as gender or ethnically diverse.